lucas-giraldelli/countdown-timer/README.md

 - The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.
-- The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.
 - Timer format: MM:SS
 - The user should be able to pause & resume the countdown using pause / resume buttons.